 The UV lamps used for curing models have a long, but limited, working life.
-The Stratasys service engineer tests their effectiveness during regular maintenance checks, and replaces them, if necessary.
-You can test and adjust their effective power with the UV Calibration wizard (see "Testing and Calibrating the UV Lamps" on page 51.
+You can test and adjust their effective power with the UV Calibration wizard (see "Testing and Calibrating the UV Lamps" on page 49.
 If you need to replace a UV lamp, follow these instructions: